|

 transient and temporal life, drawn into and changed into an image of the

-Blessedness consists primarily in the fact that the soul sees God in
+divine, and have become God's son.
+On the Noble Man Blessedness consists primarily in the fact that the soul sees God in

 herself . . .
 Only in God's knowledge does she become wholly still.
 There she